back to Axiomatic Language Home Page

 uc, ucltr - uppercase (letter)

-bun - binary func/rel w its 2 iargs in one 2-elem seq (= unary fn)
+bun - binary func w its 2 iargs in one 2-elem seq (-> unary fn)

 w - with

-We specify a program that reads multiple input text files and writes a single output text file by a set of "Program" valid expressions of the following form:
+A program that reads multiple input text files and writes a single output text file can be specified by a set of "Program" valid expressions of the following form:

-A text file is a sequence of lines, each represented by a sequence of character strings.
+A text file is a sequence of lines, each a character sequence.

 A functional style is used for many predicates: